Ann Widdecombe

-Ann Noreen Widdecombe (born 4 October 1947) is a British politician and television personality who has been Reform UK's Immigration and Justice spokesperson since 2023.
-Originally a member of the Conservative Party, she was Member of Parliament (MP) for Maidstone and The Weald, and the former Maidstone constituency, from 1987 to 2010.
-She was a member of the Brexit Party from 2019 until it was renamed Reform UK in 2021, and served as Member of the European Parliament (MEP) for South West England from 2019 to 2020; she rejoined Reform UK in 2023.
+Ann Noreen Widdecombe (4 October 1947 – c.
+8 July 2026) (Note: Widdecombe is believed to have been fatally attacked on 8 July; some sources give this as her date of death) was a British politician and media personality.
+As a member of the Conservative Party, she was the member of Parliament (MP) for Maidstone and The Weald, previously Maidstone, from 1987 to 2010.
+She joined the Brexit Party – later Reform UK – in 2019.
+She was their member of the European Parliament (MEP) for South West England from 2019 to 2020 and served as immigration and justice spokesperson from 2023 until 2026.

-Born in Bath, Somerset, Widdecombe read Latin at the University of Birmingham and later studied philosophy, politics and economics at Lady Margaret Hall, Oxford.
-She is a religious convert from Anglicanism to Roman Catholicism, and was a member of the Conservative Christian Fellowship.
+Born in Bath, Somerset, Widdecombe read Latin at the University of Birmingham, then philosophy, politics and economics at Lady Margaret Hall, Oxford.
+A convert from Anglicanism to Roman Catholicism, she was a member of the Conservative Christian Fellowship.
 She served as Minister of State for Employment from 1994 to 1995 and Minister of State for Prisons from 1995 to 1997.
-She later served in the Shadow Cabinet of William Hague as Shadow Secretary of State for Health from 1998 to 1999 and Shadow Home Secretary from 1999 to 2001.
+Under William Hague, she sat in the Shadow Cabinet as Shadow Secretary of State for Health from 1998 to 1999 and Shadow Home Secretary from 1999 to 2001.
 She was appointed to the Privy Council in 1997.

 Widdecombe stood down from the House of Commons at the 2010 general election.
-Since 2002, she has made numerous television and radio appearances, including as a television presenter.
-A prominent Eurosceptic, in 2016 she supported the Vote Leave campaign to withdraw the United Kingdom from the European Union (EU).
-Widdecombe returned to politics as the lead candidate for the Brexit Party in South West England at the 2019 European Parliament election, winning the seat in line with results nationally, serving until the country left the EU on 31 January 2020.
-In the general election of December 2019 - as with all other candidates for the Commons fielded by the Brexit Party - she did not win the seat she contested (Plymouth Sutton and Devonport), but retained her deposit and came third.
+From 2002 she made numerous television and radio appearances, including as a presenter.
+She competed in the eighth series of Strictly Come Dancing in 2010 and was runner-up in the twenty-first series of Celebrity Big Brother in 2018.
+A prominent Eurosceptic, she supported the Vote Leave campaign during the 2016 referendum on the United Kingdom's membership of the European Union (EU).
+She returned to politics as the Brexit Party's lead candidate in South West England at the 2019 European Parliament election, winning a seat in line with national results and serving until the UK left the EU on 31 January 2020.
+At the 2019 general election, she contested Plymouth Sutton and Devonport for the Brexit Party, finishing third and retaining her deposit.

-Ideologically, Widdecombe identifies herself as a social conservative and stresses the importance of traditional values and conservatism.
-As a member of the House of Commons, she opposed the legality of abortion, opposed granting LGBT people legal rights such as the same age of consent as heterosexuals, and opposed the repeal of Section 28.
-She supported reintroduction of the death penalty for murder, though more narrowly applied than previously.
-She is opposed to all forms of assisted dying.
-She has a history of supporting rigorous laws on animal protection and opposition to fox hunting.
+Ideologically, Widdecombe identified as a social conservative and emphasised traditional values.
+During her time in the House of Commons, she opposed the legality of abortion, opposed granting LGBT people legal rights such as equalisation of the age of consent and opposed the repeal of Section 28.
+She supported the reintroduction of the death penalty for murder and opposed all forms of assisted dying.
+She supported rigorous animal protection laws and opposed fox hunting.

+On 9 July 2026, Widdecombe was found dead in her home in Devon; it is believed she was attacked the previous day and her provisional cause of death was recorded as blunt-force trauma.
+A 28-year-old British man was charged with murder on 20 July.